 Note: This must be juiced since blending requires the addition of water.

 If you can’t get to include turmeric in your meals and drinks daily, consider a quality turmeric supplement.
-Try Nature’s Edge® curcu-gel® for your daily dose.
+Try Nature’s Edge® curcu-gel® for your daily dose (Available on Amazon).